manolo/gwt-polymer-elements/README.md

 ## Building the project

-You might want to compile the `gwt-polymer-elements` library by yourself.
+Although it's not necessary, you might want to compile the `gwt-polymer-elements` library by yourself.

  1. Clone the repository with `$ git checkout https://github.com/vaadin/gwt-polymer-elements.git`
  1. Change to the project folder `$ cd gwt-polymer-elements`